How to create a compelling human resources assistant resume

 You may preferably use a two-column layout where your contact details, skills, language competencies, certifications or awards feature in the left column.
 This way, your professional profile, work experience and education sections can be presented on the right side.

-Your CV will look professional and definitely more skim-friendly for someone who needs to browse through stacks of resumes on a daily basis.
+Your resume will look professional and definitely more skim-friendly for someone who needs to browse through stacks of resumes on a daily basis.

 Choose your preferred template and make your resume shine.